eerimoq/monolinux-jiffy/README.rst

 it.
 This takes 185 milliseconds, which is far more than expected.
 It's hard to do anything about it as this is properitary NXP software.

-The Punchboot bootloader is rather fast.
-It reads the Linux kernel, ramdisk and device tree from eMMC and verifies them in only 86 milliseconds.
+The Punchboot bootloader is rather fast out of the box, but to make it even faster the device tree patching was removed and the eMMC was changes from DDR52 to HS200.
+The bootloader reads the Linux kernel, ramdisk and device tree from eMMC and verifies them in only 86 milliseconds.
 It then start the Linux kernel.